yiluheihei/microbiomeMarker/README.md

 for microbiome biomarker discovery.
 We usually use several methods for microbiome biomarker discovery and compare the results, which requires multiple tools developed in different programming, even in different OS.
-**The aim of this package is to build a unified toolbox in R for mcirobiome biomarker discovery by integrating various existing methods.**

 **microbiomeMarker** take the `phyloseq-class` object in package [phyloseq](https://github.com/joey711/phyloseq) as input, since